jeffparsons/rangemap/README.md

 # rangemap

-A Rust library maps and sets of ranges.
+A Rust library providing maps and sets of ranges.